dpashkevich/grunt-jsduck/README.md

 ### Installation

+At the moment the task works with either `~0.4.0` or `~0.3.0`.

 You need to have Ruby and JSDuck installed.
 Refer to project homepage for installation instructions.

-Install this grunt plugin next to your project's [grunt.js gruntfile](https://github.com/gruntjs/grunt/blob/master/docs/getting_started.md) with: `npm install grunt-jsduck`
+Install this grunt plugin next to your project's [grunt.js gruntfile](http://gruntjs.com/getting-started) with: `npm install grunt-jsduck`

 Then add this line to your project's `grunt.js` gruntfile: